Does your baby fall asleep while nursing, bite you, or want to nurse very often? These and other common breastfeeding problems are solved here.

 Breastfeeding in the Beginning: a Mom’s Testimony

-Now, if you are EVER feeling lost when it comes to getting breastfeeding to work, be sure that you are not alone!
+Now, if you are EVER feeling lost when it comes to getting breastfeeding to work, be sure you are not alone!
 Both you and your baby are learning a completely new skill.
 How often do you do other things perfectly right from the start?

 And do watch this video.
 This mom talks about her breastfeeding experience in the first two weeks.